simonsobs/SOLikeT/CONTRIBUTING.rst

 Hack away!
 ^^^^^^^^^^

-Write the new code you would like to contribute and *commit* it to the feature branch on your local repository.
+Write the new code you would like to contribute, remembering to abide by the :ref:`Code Style`, and *commit* it to the feature branch on your local repository.
 Ideally commit small units of work often with clear and descriptive commit messages describing the changes you made.
 To commit changes to a file:

 ::

   git add file_containing_your_contribution
   git commit -m 'Your clear and descriptive commit message'

 *Push* the contributions in your feature branch to your remote fork on GitHub: